 Cost: A family four-pack is $40 and children under 3 get in free.

 #3: Canyon Lights at Capilano Suspension Bridge

-This is one event I missed last year, as my husband took the girls shortly after Pearl’s birth.
+My husband took the girls to Bright Nights shortly after Pearl’s birth.
 They came back raving about how much fun they had!
 During the holiday season, the Bright Nights Christmas Train and Stanley Park Train Plaza sparkle with three million twinkling lights.

 What are your favourite family Christmas activities in Vancouver?